CM2104-DynamicWebDevelopment/Movie-API-Database/readme.md

 the user can also cycle between thousands of pages where all the new moves are displayed.

 Trending page: this pages shows top 240 movies that are trending at the moment and updates live if there is any changes to the list.

+SMovies page: on this page you can search for any movie / tv series that has been already release or still to come it will give you a list of top 10 results most accurate to your search keyword